guark/guark/README.md

 </p>

 ## 🖳  About The Project

 Guark is an open-source framework to build cross platform desktop GUI applications.

 ### 📢 What Guark stands for?

 Go + Quark = Guark

 ### 🔮 Guark mission

 Simplify cross platform desktop apps development.

 ### 🎸 How it works

 Demo Video: https://youtu.be/_k_tq9sj-do

-Guark backend and logic part handled by native Go code, while the user interfaces built with modern web technologies (Vue.js, React.js, etc...), while Guark javascript API allows you to communicate between your Go and UI JS framework, and calling your exported Go functions and plugin(s) methods.
+Guark backend and logic part handled by native Go code, while the user interfaces built with modern web technologies (Vue.js, React.js, etc...), and with Guark javascript API you can communicate between your Go and UI framework, and calling your exported Go functions and plugin(s) methods.

 ### 🙏 Important note

 This is a v0 "WIP" prototype of guark, still a lot to do to make it to production v1. your feedback is very appreciated.

 ## 💌  Features

 - Desktop applications with GO ♥
 - One codebase for: Linux, MacOS, and Windows